sleinen/samplicator/INSTALL.md

 --------------------------------------------------------

 The configure script is not included in the source repository.
-You can create it using the GNU automake and GNU autoconf tools as
+You can create it using `autogen.sh`.
+Note that GNU automake and GNU autoconf are required for this.
-follows:

-    $ aclocal
-    $ autoheader
-    $ autoconf
-    $ automake -a